Sarah Rogers

 Contact Us Request an Appointment

 Hello, my name is Sarah Rogers!
-I received my Masters in Clinical Mental Health Counseling from Appalachian State University, where I was also trained and received a certificate in Expressive Arts Therapy.
-I completed my clinical internship experience at Appalachian State University’s counseling center and have completed a play therapy course as well.
-During these experiences, I developed skills for working with clients facing life transitions, generalized anxiety, social anxiety, depression, spiritual/ religious concerns, emotional dysregulation, interpersonal relationship concerns, low self-confidence, grief, and academic distress.
+I received my Masters in Clinical Mental Health Counseling from Appalachian State University, where I was also trained and received a certificate in Expressive Arts Therapy. well.
+I have experience working with clients facing challenges such as generalized anxiety, social anxiety, depression, trauma, emotional dysregulation, relationship concerns, low self-confidence, and grief.
 My main theoretical approach is person-centered therapy, incorporating creative, culturally aware, and trauma-informed methods.

 How I Help